• Skip to primary navigation

 My family has always made my Grandma’s Dressing Recipe for Thanksgiving, but I enjoy trying new recipes.
 When a friend shared their family tradition of baking homemade cornbread and making dressing from it I had to give it a try.

 The secret to my Grandma’s recipe is to put the vegetables in the blender to help make the texture fine and smooth.
-The same could be done with the cornbread stuffing
+The same can be done with this old fashioned cornbread stuffing.

-9 x 13 pan of cornbread stuffing on a red plaid napkin
+9 x 13 pan of old fashioned thanksgiving cornbread dressing on a red plaid napkin.

 Variations of Dressing